 In the left gutter, click the icon Ctrl+Enter on line with the scatter plot cell mark.
 Only the scatter graph will be built.

 Now click the icon or press Ctrl+Enter on the line with the y versus x plot cell mark.
 The corresponding graph should appear.

 Let's put a breakpoint at the line:

 This line appears twice in our example code, and so there will be two breakpoints.

-Right-click the editor background and on the context menu choose Debug 'sample'.
+Right-click the editor background and from the context menu choose Debug 'sample'.

 The line with the first breakpoint is blue highlighted.
 It means that the debugger has stopped at the line with the breakpoint, but has not yet executed it.
 If we execute this line (for example, by clicking the button on the stepping toolbar of the Debug tool window), we'll see the graph:

 Next, look at the Variables tab of the Debug tool window.
 If you click the View as Array link nearby the

-area array, the Data tab in the SciView window will open:
+area array, the Data tab in the SciView window opens: